Modern Foreign Languages

 • High quality input from experts and educational resources complement the delivery of specialist learning admirably.
 Children understand how Spanish is used in the wider world including careers.

 - Children will learn about key figures from Spanish history such as Pablo Picasso, Salvador Dali, Antonio Gaudi and St. Theresa of Avila.
+They will experience local news articles from Spain.

 Impact – What is the impact of our curriculum on the students?